什么是自闭症?

 发育期的迹象

-To be diagnosed with an Autism Spectrum Disorder an individual does not need to have difficulties in all areas but rather must meet a specific combination of criteria across two domains.
+To be diagnosed as autistic an individual does not need to experience challenges in all areas but rather must meet a specific combination of criteria across two domains.
 It is important to keep in mind that this is just a short summary, and that only trained, accredited professionals can make a formal autism diagnosis.

 领域A:社会交往与社会互动